ashtonhess/augur/README.md

 Our plan of execution for the rest of the project is as follows: -testing SQL queries on our now populated Augur database -building out a .py file in augur->metrics to contain our endpoints -testing endpoints

 ### Progress report: Sprint 4
+After completing Sprint 3, the next step in our project was to start testing our queries on the Augur database.
+To develop these queries, we used the structure of existing queries and made small changes to implement our own endpoints.
+After testing these queries, we then needed to implement them in the actual code of Augur.
+During the testing, we realized that we would need to narrow our scope down to not include our comments-by-email feature.
+This is because implementing this feature would require many other tables to be queried.
+To keep the scope of our project very focused, we chose to take this feature out and to focus on the features that are most closely related.

+Thanks to Tyler, we were able to fully implement two features, lines changed by email and contributions by email.
+The endpoint for lines changed by email takes in a parameter for email, and returns how many additions and/or deletions were made by a specific user per day.
+The endpoint for contributions by email takes in a parameter for email, and returns a timeseries of the amount of lines added by a specific user.

+If you want to see where this code is implemented, nagivate to augur/metrics/commit.py.
+The code for lines changed by email is located between lines 371-400.
+The code for contributions by email is located between lines 402-494.
+In this code, we used a parameter "eParam" to specify the email that is being queried for.
+These endpoints were added to the commit.py so we could easily know the specific path of to the functions and not have to add more files to Augur.
+Within this code, comments were also added to specify what exactly our endpoints do.

 ## Team reflection (obstacles encountered, reflections, goals):